Bending Basics for Sheet Metal Fabrication

 Common Challenges in Metal Bending

-While bending seems straightforward, some issues can arise.
+While bending sheet metal seems straightforward, some issues can arise.
 Fortunately, MakerVerse’s fully-vetted supply chain and in-house experts ensure the quality of your part.

 Springback: When metal is bent, it tends to bounce back a little toward its original shape once the bending pressure is released.
 This phenomenon is called springback.
 Predicting the amount of springback and adjusting the bend angle accordingly is crucial to fix this.
 This might involve over-bending the material slightly so that it springs back to the desired angle.